Jiaming12138/CNN-P3/README.md

 ```
 Create a classification model to enhance the resolution of images.
 Use gradient boosting model as baseline model
-Use DSRCNN as improved model.
+Use SRCNN as improved model.
 ```

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.